Glowstudent777/Glowstudent777/README.md

 ### 👨‍💻 &nbsp;About Me :
 #### I'm a learning web developer.

-- 👋 I'm currently working on a Discord bot and a website.
+- 👋 I work mostly with websites and Discord bots.
 - 🌱 Interested in engineering and coding.
 - ⚡ In my free time I like hanging out with friends.
 - 📫 The best way to reach me is on [Discord](https://inv.wtf/glow).